Eugenia Charles: Later years and death

-With popularity declining during her third term, Charles retired in 1995.
-The DFP subsequently lost the 1995 general election.
+Charles retired in 1995.
+The DFP subsequently lost the 1995 general election and eventually collapsed.
 After retiring, Charles undertook speaking engagements in the United States and abroad.
 She became involved in former U.S. President Jimmy Carter's Carter Center, which promotes human rights and observes elections to encourage fairness.
+She was awarded the Order of the Caribbean Community by CARICOM in 2003.

 On 30 August 2005, Charles entered a hospital in Fort-de-France, Martinique, for hip-replacement surgery.
 She died from a pulmonary embolism on 6 September, at the age of 86.
-She was buried in Pointe Michel on 14 September.
+She was buried in her home village of Pointe Michel on 14 September.